dobbelina/Playground/README.md

 As soon as a video or stream cuts of or ends it hits p, (Play) resuming whatever you are watching,

-as the colour of your 2 skin coordinates will match.
+as the colour of your 2 screen coordinates will match.

 When executed the first time the user can input what command to send to kodi,(p = play)